JasonPham02/Tic-Tac-Toe/README2.md

-Im trying to learn React, and get used to deploy on Netlify
+I'm trying to learn React and get used to deploying on Netlify